internal-page-background-header

 For those seeking to invest in a DMS, in order to deliver and compete in sectors where quality assurance and compliance is key, it would be shrewd to consider a system that has QA tools ‘built in’ as well.

-It would certainly be worth considering a DMS built around a process driven intranet.
-With these kind of systems your entire business process can be captured and stored graphically in interactive workflows, while deep linking to a dynamic repository of supporting and fully auditable documentation.
+It would certainly be worth considering a DMS built around a process-driven intranet.
+With these kinds of systems, your entire business process can be captured and stored graphically in interactive workflows, while deep linking to a dynamic repository of supporting and fully auditable documentation.

 Conclusion

 Dropbox can be a useful solution for cloud-based collaboration projects, but when it comes to the meticulous control of documentation required for software and other kinds of high tech product development it is likely to be insufficient.
-By the same token, if your intention is to use Dropbox as an eQMS (electronic Quality Management System) for the procedural documentation that your business is required to generate, it may fall short of expectations.
+If your intention is to use Dropbox as an eQMS for the procedural documentation that your business is required to generate, it will likely fall short of expectations.

 Joe Byrne